-The Quality Improvement/Risk Management//Utilization Review committee shall consist of the Medical Staff Officers or an Allied Health Professional, Chairs of Infection Control, Director of Quality Improvement, Director of Risk Management, Director of Health Information, the Nursing Quality Improvement Liaison and the Director of Pharmacy.
-The Chair shall be the Chief of Staff or Vice Chief of Staff.
+The Quality Improvement committee shall consist of a Medical Staff Officer or an Allied Health Professional, Chairs of Infection Control, Director of Quality, Health Information Management manager, and Director of Pharmacy.
+The Chair shall be the Chief of Staff or designee from Medical Staff.